Medium/opensource/sign-ocla.md

-Send an email to Obvious's official Open Sourceror at [open-source@obvious.com](mailto:open-source@obvious.com), Obvious's official Open Sourceror, with the subject "OCLA" and the following body:
+Send an email to Obvious's official Open Sourceror at [open-source@obvious.com](mailto:open-source@obvious.com), with the subject "OCLA" and the following body:

 ```
 I submitted a pull request to indicate agreement to the terms